cabintech/FXCoreMP/README.md

 ### Multi-Line Macro Definitions

 A macro definition may define a *multi-line* (as opposed to *inline*) macro.
 A multi-line macro replaces the entire source line with one or more macro lines.
-A multi-line macro starts with "$macro" followed by the macro name, optional list of arguments, and a "++" continuation indicator.
-The following source lines, up to "$endmacro" constitute the macro text.
+A multi-line macro starts with `$macro` followed by the macro name, optional list of arguments, and a "++" continuation indicator.
+The following source lines, up to `$endmacro` constitute the macro text.

 ```